CASSOWARY CREDIT SCHEME

 Terrain NRM is working with private industry, government, scientists, indigenous groups and wildlife experts to design and develop this new ecosystem services market scheme.

-The Cassowary Credit Scheme project is supported by the Queensland Government’s Land Restoration Fund.
+The Cassowary Credit Scheme project is supported by the Queensland Government’s Land Restoration Fund and World Wildlife Fund.

 Frequently Asked Questions